 As students enter the College they will be placed into a College 'House'.
-House competition is encouraged for many activities, such as Sport.
+House competition is encouraged for many activities, such as Sport and Music.
 House Competition promotes sportsmanship, enjoyment, team spirit, co-operation and endeavour.
 Every effort will be made to ensure that families will be allocated to the same House.
-In 2016 we will begin with 3 House Groups that are names for 'ROCK' in other languages.
+3 House Groups are names for 'ROCK' in other languages.
 This is to reflect our location in Two Rocks, where we will build a firm foundation.

-PETRA - Purple ARTEK - Blue TARIN - Red
+PETRA - Purple ARTEK - Blue TARIN - Red CARRICK - Green